 Some sources of added sugars are easy to spot, such as:

-- Sugary beverages (soda, fruit punch, sweet coffee and energy drinks)
+- Sugar sweetened beverages (soda, fruit punch, energy drinks, and some coffee and teas)

 - Candy and chocolates